anthonyraf/wind-parser/README.md

 - Wind parser has a very simple and easy use
 - Wind parser supports keyword arguments, flags and keyword arguments that accept lists
+> This parser was created for the [speed](https://github.com/anthonyraf/speed-cli) framework.
 ## Installation

 Installation with **pip** :